xenith/django-base-template/README.md

 The second school of thought is that all settings should be versioned, so that as much of the code/settings as possible is the same across all developers and test/production servers.
 If you prefer this method, then make sure *all* necessary settings are properly set in settings/base.py, and then edit settings/__init__.py so it no longer reraises the exception. (ie, by replacing 'raise' with 'pass').
 As it is, settings/local.py should only be overriding settings from settings/base.py anyway.
 (You could also just set the DJANGO_SETTINGS_MODULE environment variable to "{{ project_name }}.settings.base" directly.)

+## Python 3 compatability ##

+All the code provided in the template itself is compatable with Python 3.
+Unfortunately, there are still a number of libraries that do not work under Python 3.
+If you want to use this template under Python 3, you will need to either remove those libraries or find replacements for them.

+The libraries I am aware of that do not support Python 3:

+* django-compressor
+* python-memcached (use python3-memcached)
+* South has alpha support

 ## Special note ##

 In the next version of this template (for Django 1.7), South will likely be removed.
-Django 1.7 is expected to ship with a native migration system which is heavily based up and written by the author of South.
+Django 1.7 is expected to ship with a native migration system which is heavily based upon and written by the author of South.
 For more information, see [the Django 1.7 development documentation][docs].

 [docs]: https://docs.djangoproject.com/en/dev/topics/migrations/